The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 The standard objection is: “But wait!
 Evolution proves that environment shapes genes!”

 This confuses timescales.
-Deep Time writes the code.
-Real Time runs the program.
+Deep Time (Evolution) writes the code.
+Real Time (Civilization) runs the program.

 Deep Time (Evolution): Over thousands of years, harsh environments and selection pressures indeed shape the genome.